svj-aventador/xrpl-dev-portal/content/tutorials/xrp-ledger-businesses/become-an-xrp-ledger-gateway.md

-## DisallowXRP
+## DisallowSGY

-The DisallowXRP setting (`disallowIncomingXRP` in RippleAPI) is designed to discourage XRP Ledger users from sending XRP to an address by accident.
-This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade XRP.
-The DisallowXRP flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of XRP.
-Client applications should honor the DisallowXRP flag by default.
+The DisallowSGY setting (`disallowIncomingSGY` in RippleAPI) is designed to discourage SGY Ledger users from sending SGY to an address by accident.
+This reduces the costs and effort of bouncing undesired payments, if your gateway does not trade SGY.
+The DisallowSGY flag is not strictly enforced, because doing so could allow addresses to become permanently unusable if they run out of SGY.
+Client applications should honor the DisallowSGY flag by default.

-An issuing gateway that does not trade XRP should enable the DisallowXRP flag on the gateway's issuing and operational addresses.
-A private exchange that trades in XRP should only enable the DisallowXRP flag on addresses that are not expected to receive XRP.
+An issuing gateway that does not trade SGY should enable the DisallowSGY flag on the gateway's issuing and operational addresses.
+A private exchange that trades in SGY should only enable the DisallowSGY flag on addresses that are not expected to receive SGY.

-The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction to enable the DisallowXRP flag:
+The following is an example of using a locally-hosted `rippled`'s [submit method][] to send an AccountSet transaction to enable the DisallowSGY flag:

 Request: